Should I Breed My Dog? A Complete Guide for Responsible Pet Parents

 Every breed has a different set of potential problems for it.
 Hip Dysplasia, Progressive Retinal Atrophy (PRA), Patellar Luxation, Heart Diseases, von Willebrand’s Disease, Epilepsy, poor temperament, are some of the problems that are hereditary.

-Medical Checks before Breeding
+Medical Checks Before Breeding

 Both the dog (sire) and the bitch (dam) should be in good general health.
-The dam must be healthy, to withstand the stresses and rigors of a pregnancy.
+The dam must be healthy, to withstand the stresses and rigours of a pregnancy.
 They must both be up to date on their vaccinations and deworming.

 Temperament